 Nice of Ruth Dudley Edwards to admit that the two doctrines are as different as chalk and cheese.
 Smith was part of a circle of Scottish Deists who were pro-Establishment but anti-Christian.
 Almost all of Smith’s modern biographers evade this point.

 Did the existence of widespread starvation not prove impractical the abstract principle that a government should not meddle with the subsistence of the people?
 On the contrary, it demonstrated ‘the propriety of rigidly adhering to non-interference’, for it was interference in the shape of the Corn Laws that had caused the problem in the first place.
 Similarly, it was no part of a government’s duty to feed any or all of the people.
 Since its only funds came from taxation, it could feed one section of the population only by depriving another.
 (Ibid., p 58)

-But how corn laws could be blamed for a potato blight?
+But how could corn laws be blamed for a potato blight?
 Nor could regulations on food imports have much to do with Irish overpopulation, which was the deeper cause of the disaster.
 Ireland was at all times a food exporter, even during the famine.
 Though altogether four times as much food was imported as was exported, that there should be any exports from a famine zone was both wicked and stupid.